 - 1. Member States shall ensure that, without prejudice to Article 63, in the case of an unauthorised payment transaction, the payer's payment service provider refunds to the payer immediately the amount of the unauthorised payment transaction and, where applicable, restores the debited payment account to the state in which it would have been had the unauthorised payment transaction not taken place.
 This shall also ensure that the credit value date for the payer's payment account shall be no later than the date the amount had been debited. - 2.
-Where a third party payment service provider is involved, the account servicing payment service provider shall refund the amount of the unauthorised payment transaction and, where applicable, restore the debited payment account to the state in which it would have been had the unauthorised payment transaction not taken place.
-Financial compensation to the account servicing payment service provider by the third party payment service provider may be applicable.
+Where the payment transaction is initiated through a third party payment service provider, the account servicing payment service provider shall refund the amount of the unauthorised payment transaction and, where applicable, restore the debited payment account to the state in which it would have been had the unauthorised payment transaction not taken place.

-In accordance with Article 82, if the third party payment service provider is liable for the unauthorised payment transaction, it shall immediately compensate the account servicing payment service provider for reasonable costs incurred as a result of the refund to the payer, including the amount of the unauthorised payment transaction.
+In accordance with Article 82, if the third party payment service provider is liable for the unauthorised payment transaction, it shall immediately compensate the account servicing payment service provider at its request for reasonable costs incurred as a result of the refund to the payer, including the amount of the unauthorised payment transaction In accordance with Article 64, paragraph 1, the burden shall be on the third party payment service provider to prove that within its sphere of competence, the payment transaction was authenticated, accurately recorded and not affected by a technical breakdown or other deficiencies linked to the payment service it is in charge of.